 Heilongjiang China Travel Guide

-The Harbin International Ice and Snow Sculpture Festival, running from the end of The period Of the period of december to february, features massive, illuminated ice and snow sculptures.
-Found in the Songbei District, it transforms the city into a dazzling wonderland, displaying incredible artistry.
+The Harbin International Ice and Snow Sculpture Festival, running from the end of The period Of december to february, features massive, illuminated ice and snow sculptures.
+Located in the Songbei District, it converts the city into a dazzling wonderland, displaying incredible artistry.

 St. Sophia Cathedral, a former Russian Orthodox church, functions as the Harbin Architectural Gallery Of art.
 Its distinctive green onion domes and Byzantine architectural style symbolize Harbin's Russian heritage.
 Zhongyang Dajie, a 1.4 km pedestrian street, has well-preserved Russian and European-style architecture, embodying Harbin's "Oriental Moscow" charm.